LastAncientOne/LastAncientOne/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=LastAncientOne&layout=compact)](https://github.com/LastAncientOne/github-readme-stats)

 ### I’m currently working on options and different stock strategies in python and excel.
-I will be updating and adding new files in SimpleStockAnalysisPython and adding more to "Stock Analysis for Quant".
-I am currerntly learning more about deep learning.
+I will be updating and adding new files in ”SimpleStockAnalysisPython” and adding more to "Stock Analysis for Quant".
+I am currently learning more about deep learning.

 ## Skills:
 ### Python